MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/using-cloudscript-actions-with-playstream.md

+---
+title: Using CloudScript actions with PlayStream
+author: v-thopra
+description: Shows what is available in the context of a CloudScript handler launched from a PlayStream action, and how to make use of it. ms.author: v-thopra ms.date: 06/11/2018 ms.topic: article ms.prod: playfab
+keywords: playfab, automation, cloudscript, playstream, events, actions ms.localizationpriority: medium
+---

 # Using CloudScript actions with PlayStream

 When a CloudScript handler is launched from a PlayStream action, that handler has access to additional data on why it is being run - the context - which you can use to drive your server-side logic.
 This tutorial walks you through what all is available in the context and how to make use of it in your CloudScript handlers.